thejerf/reign/README.md

-REIGN
+reign
 =====

 [![Build Status](https://travis-ci.org/thejerf/reign.png?branch=master)](https://travis-ci.org/thejerf/reign)

-REIGN, "Rewrite Erlang In Go Nicely", is designed to make it easy to port Erlang or Erlang-style programs into Go by providing a framework for Erlang-style message passing, _including the creation of clusters_.
+Reign, "Rewrite Erlang In Go Nicely", is designed to make it easy to port Erlang or Erlang-style programs into Go by providing a framework for Erlang-style message passing, _including the creation of clusters_.

 That is, this is not intended to be a "hey, look, if I wrap a mutex around a slice I get something that looks like a PID" four hours of screwing